 For all Android users, almost everyone will know that whenever they need to install an application they simply head over to the Google play store.
 The problem with this, however, is that some developers simply don’t have their apps listed on it and also certain apps may not be available in your country or region or in extreme circumstances the entire play-store itself cannot be accessed.

-But this is Android, right? and we have options, as part of the Android OS one unique feature it offers is to “sideload” apps onto the device in question what this allows is users to install apps from outside the realms of Google and use alternative stores or allow developers to test their own apps without needing to submit them to Google.
+But this is Android, right? and we have options, as part of the Android OS one unique feature it offers is to “sideload” apps onto the device in question.
+What this allows is users to install apps from outside the realms of Google and use alternative stores without having to rely on the Google Play Store.

 Knowing how to do this can be very handy for a number of different reasons such as testing your own apps or trying out 3rd party mods from forums or indie developers, so without further ado let’s get into the tutorial.